ROUND

 ARRAY_TO_STRING

-Join elements of an array value together separated by a separator.
+Join elements of an array value together separated by separator.
 When a field name does not exist in the current dataset, a fixed string is used.

 ARRAY_TO_STRING(<field name>, <separator>)